SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    Extensions can add new computed properties, but they cannot add stored properties, or add property observers to existing properties.

+..
+TODO: change this example to something more advisable / less contentious.

 .. _Extensions_Initializers: